-Staying north on Wall Lake Trail, you’ll take in even more of what the Flat Tops are all about—big views, rich forests, and authentic Rocky Mountain environments.
-Heading back to the Trappers Lake trailhead will seem like that sad bus ride to school on the first day after summer break—but boy, the pictures you’ll be able to share come “Show & Tell” day.
+Staying north on the Wall Lake Trail, you’ll take in even more of what the Flat Tops are all about—big views, rich forests, and authentic Rocky Mountain environments.
+Heading back to the Trappers Lake trailhead will seem like that sad bus ride to school on the first day after the summer break—but boy, the pictures you’ll be able to share come “Show & Tell” day.
 It’s about 5 miles back to the trail, and a loss of 1,700′.

-Private parties and individuals do not need permits to backpack in the Flat Tops wilderness, but always view the National Forest website to confirm and learn of any closures.
+Private parties and individuals do not need permits to backpack in the Flat Tops Wilderness, but always view the National Forest website to confirm and learn of any closures.